-The state is often identified more by what it is not than by what it is.
-It lacks Vermont's folksy charm.
-Maine's coast is grander.
-But New Hampshire's independent spirit, mountain peaks, clear air, and sparkling lakes have attracted trailblazers and artists for centuries.
-Ralph Waldo Emerson, Henry David Thoreau, Nathaniel Hawthorne, and Louisa May Alcott all visited and wrote about the state, sparking a strong literary tradition that continues today.
-It also has a strong political history: it was the first colony to declare independence from Great Britain, the first to adopt a state constitution, and the first to require that constitution be referred to the people for approval.
+Ralph Waldo Emerson, Henry David Thoreau, Nathaniel Hawthorne, and Louisa May Alcott all visited and wrote about the state, sparking a fervent literary tradition that continues today.
+It also has a strong political history: this was the first colony to declare independence from Great Britain, the first to adopt a state constitution, and the first to require its constitution be referred to the people for approval.

 The state's diverse terrain makes it popular with everyone from avid adventurers to young families looking for easy access to nature.
-You can hike, climb, ski, snowboard, snowshoe, and fish as well as explore on snowmobiles, sailboats, and mountain bikes.
-Natives have no objection to others enjoying the state's beauty as long as they leave some money behind.
-New Hampshire has long resisted both sales and income taxes, so tourism brings in much-needed revenue.
+You can hike, climb, ski, snowboard, snowshoe, and fish, as well as explore on snowmobiles, sailboats, and mountain bikes.
+New Hampshirites have no objection to others enjoying the beauty here as long as they leave a few dollars behind: the state has long resisted both sales and income taxes, so tourism brings in much-needed revenue.

-With a number of its cities consistently rated among the most livable in the nation, New Hampshire has seen considerable growth over the past decade.
-Longtime residents worry that the state will soon take on two personalities: one of rapidly growing cities to the southeast and the other of quiet villages to the west and north.
-Although newcomers have brought change, the independent nature of the people and the state's natural beauty remain constant.
+With a number of cities consistently rated among the most livable in the nation, New Hampshire has seen considerable growth over the past decade.
+Longtime residents worry that the state will soon develop two distinct personalities: one characterized by rapid urbanization in the southeast and the other by quiet village life in the west and north.
+Although newcomers have brought change, the free-spirited sensibility of the Granite State remains intact, as does its natural splendor.